ToberoCat/ImprovedFactions/improved-factions-docs/docs/qa.md

 # QA (Discord export)

+> Some information is outdated - If something doesn't work or is not in enough detail, feel free to contact us over the
+> discord server

 ## Disclaimer

+> **Note:** As the raw export would've been too much for someone to look though it manually, AI has been utilized to
+> generate this easier to read and use export.
+Therefore, make sure to not blindly follow the given instructions

 This document provides a collection of solutions to common issues and frequently asked questions regarding the Improved Factions plugin.
-The content has been sourced from the support [Discord server](https://discord.com/invite/VmSbFNZejz), and I’d like to extend my gratitude to everyone who helps with answering questions and troubleshooting on a daily basis.
+The content has been sourced from the support [Discord server](https://discord.com/invite/VmSbFNZejz), and I’d like to thank everyone who helps with answering questions and troubleshooting on a daily basis.

 Please note that this export may contain similar or duplicate solutions, as it hasn’t been thoroughly filtered (essentially, it's a bulk export from the [Discord server](https://discord.com/invite/VmSbFNZejz)).